 Ryan Parker is the creator, editor, and main contributor to poptheology.com.
-He completed his PhD in Religion and the Arts at the Graduate Theological Union in Berkeley, California, with a focus on film and religion, particularly the history of religious cinema and contemporary independent religious films.
-His dissertation is “Ministers of Movies: Sherwood Baptist Church and the Church Film Movement.”
+He completed his PhD in Religion and the Arts at the Graduate Theological Union in Berkeley, CA, with a focus on film and religion, particularly the history of religious cinema and contemporary independent religious films.
+He is the author of Cinema as Pulpit: Sherwood Pictures and the Church Film Movement, the co-editor of and contributor to Joss Whedon and Religion: Essays on an Angry Atheist’s Explorations of the Sacred, and a contributor to Light Shining in a Dark Place: Discovering Theology through Film and The Undead and Theology.
 He holds a BA in English from Mississippi College and an MDiv from Wake Forest University Divinity School.
-You can contact him at firstname.lastname@example.org, twitter.com/jryanparker, and www.facebook.com/jryanparker.
+He lives in Hollywood with his wife, where he works in film and television marketing and development.
+You can contact him at firstname.lastname@example.org, twitter.com/jryanparker, and facebook.com/jryanparker.

-Richard Lindsay, co-editor of PopTheology.com, recently completed his PhD in art and religion at the Graduate Theological Union in Berkeley, CA, focusing on intersections of theology, film, cultural studies, and sexuality and gender.
-His dissertation is “The Camp and the Kerygma: Queer Readings of Hollywood Biblical Epics.”
+Richard Lindsay, co-editor of PopTheology.com, completed his PhD in Religion and the Arts at the Graduate Theological Union in Berkeley, CA, focusing on intersections of theology, film, cultural studies, and sexuality and gender.
+He is the author of Hollywood Biblical Epics: Camp Spectacle and Queer Style from the Silent Era to the Modern Day.
 A native of Kentucky, Richard holds a Bachelor of Arts in Music from the University of Louisville and a Master of Divinity from Yale University.